Robustness Analysis of Neural Networks via Efficient Partitioning with Applications in Control Systems: Experimental Results

 \subsection{Computation-Performance Tradeoff}

 Throughout this paper, we have leveraged the idea of partitioning the input set to tighten the approximated boundary.
 To empirically show that bounds tighten with additional computational effort, we plot several combinations of partitioners and propagators in~\cref{fig:num_splits_vs_bounds} over time.
 Each color corresponds to a propagator (IBP, CROWN, SDP) and each marker corresponds to a partitioner (SG, GSG, AGSG).
-This result uses the robotic arm model from before, but with ReLU activations.
+This result uses the robotic arm model and convex hull boundaries from before, but with ReLU activations.

-A first key takeaway is that additional computation time leads to reduced error (increased tightness)\footnote{Comp.
-Time is reported only for propagator calls, which should dominate computation for larger NNs.}.
-Another key takeaway is that our framework provides many algorithms that exceed the performance of previous state-of-art algorithms~\cite{xiang2020reachable,zhang2018efficient,fazlyab2019safety}.
+A first key takeaway is that additional computation time leads to reduced error (increased tightness) Another key takeaway is that our framework provides many algorithms that exceed the performance of previous state-of-art algorithms~\cite{xiang2020reachable,zhang2018efficient,fazlyab2019safety}.
 Except the blue dashed line~\cite{xiang2020reachable} and leftmost green/orange points~\cite{fazlyab2019safety,zhang2018efficient}, all of the options are new algorithms proposed by this work.
 The analysis provided in the plots informs the choice of propagator and partitioner for a particular application with, say, a desired level of accuracy or budgeted resources (memory/computation).
 Overall, for this task GSG-CROWN almost always provides the best accuracy vs. computation time tradeoff, requiring $\sim5\times$ less computation for the same accuracy as SG-IBP~\cite{xiang2020reachable}.